 Like how do you know what to believe?
 Instead, go from confused to confident with resin.
-Get your copy of Resin Fundamentals, the book I wrote sharing my more than fifteen years of resin experience to give beginners a clear path to resin success in only an afternoon!
+Get your copy of Resin Fundamentals, the book I wrote sharing my more than sixteen years of resin experience to give beginners a clear path to resin success in only an afternoon!

-Unpublished Blog Posts of Resin Obsession, LLC © 2021 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC

 13 thoughts on “How to fix cloudy resin?
 Learn 3 cloudy resin fixes”

 Hiya!
 Unrelated question for you…how do you transition from the dregs of one set of resin bottles to a new set?
 I’m getting to the bottom of a set and don’t know how much is going to drain out and it looks like the resin an hardener have slightly different amounts in them.
 Can you mix easily with new product?
 Can I drain old bottles into new when enough room is available?
 Or…?
 I’m trying to get the best bang for my buck but don’t want to have a resin fail cuz I’m “thrifty”! 😀